$70.00 covers mileage for our advocacy team to meet with policymakers in Lincoln.

 Sexual Assault Survivors' Bill of Rights

 When survivors of sexual assault feel safe and supported throughout their interaction with medical and legal processes, they are more likely to report their assaults, and Nebraska is more likely to hold perpetrators accountable, achieve safety for our communities and justice for survivors.
 LB 43, passed by the Nebraska Legislature during the 2020 session, creates a safe and supportive environment for all survivors to come forward to seek care and justice following their sexual assault.
+The bill of rights was amended with the passage of LB 870 in 2024 that allows victims control over their own evidence.

 View a Sexual Assault Victims’ Bill of Rights online.
+(English / Spanish)

 Legal Guide for Representing Victims/Survivors of Sex Trafficking and Set Aside Resources